ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

     - **Question:** What happens this time?
     ```
-    The response "Sorry, you are nott allowed to browse users" returns.
+    The response "Sorry, you are not allowed to browse users" returns.
     ```
 ---